daniel-duliga/resume/index.md

 I have over 7 years of experience as a software engineer with a focus on developing **web** solutions.
 I currently specialize in the development of **Angular** applications backed by **C#** web APIs and deployed in the **cloud**.

-I am also fortunate to be passionate about what I do for a living, so I always strive to learn new technologies as well.
+I am fortunate to be passionate about what I do for a living, so I always strive to learn new technologies as well.

 ---